Women’s History Institute

 Explore Historic Hudson Valley’s manuscript collection from home and discover the untold stories of 19th-century women!

-The Women’s History Institute of Historic Hudson Valley seeks a graduate, undergraduate or superior high school student with an interest in women’s history for a part-time virtual internship from September-December, 2020.
+The Women’s History Institute of Historic Hudson Valley seeks a graduate, undergraduate or superior high school student with an interest in women’s history for a part-time virtual internship from March-May (deadline for application: February 15, 2021) and May-September 2021 (deadline for application: May 15, 2021).
 As part of an ongoing effort to gather primary documents related to the women of the Hudson Valley, the intern will read and transcribe handwritten letters from the family of Judge Josiah Ogden Hoffman (1766-1837), many of which were written by women, including Judge Hoffman’s daughter, Alice Anna Hoffman (1770-?), and her influential circle of friends.

 In addition to transcribing and typing the text of selected Hoffman letters, the intern will also work with HHV staff to develop keyword tags for future finding aids.
 The ideal candidate will be curious, detail-oriented, and able work independently from home, accessing scans of primary documents online.
-Seamless internet access is a must.
 Regular virtual meetings with HHV’s Research Librarian, Catalina Hannan, and Associate Director of Collections, Jessa Krick, will be scheduled.

 Need course credit?
 It’s possible!